pcprinz/loxer/documentation/index.md

 # 3. Error logs - [`Loxer.error()`](https://pcprinz.github.io/loxer/interfaces/Loxer.Loxer-1.html#error)
 Creating simple error logs is analogous to a simple log.
-Therefore you write `Loxer.error(error: ErrorType, item?: any)`.
+Therefore you write `Loxer.error(error: ErrorType, item?: ItemType, itemOptions?: ItemOptions)`.
 By default this log will be proceeded to `console.error()`.

 The error parameter must be of `type ErrorType = Error | string | number | boolean | object`, because these are the types that an error of a `catch(error)` phrase can take.
 The `item?: any` behaves the same way like in the `.log()` method.